Annual leave allows employees to have some much needed R&R and can be accessed at any time by agreement between the employee and employer.

 A full-time employee will accrue 4 weeks of paid annual leave per year.
 A part time employee will accrue annual leave on a pro rata basis.
 There is no ‘cap’ on how much leave an employee can accrue each year.
 Unused leave from one year will carry over to the next.
 All employee’s, except casual employee’s, accrue annual leave.

 Another common trap employer’s fall into is the request for annual leave from an employee who doesn’t have enough leave accrued to cover their absence.
-There are no hard and fast rules here and an employer can let an employee ‘dip’ into arrears i.e. pay them for leave they haven’t yet accrued.
-In these instances, whilst it may be tempting to let an employee dip into arrears and keep them onside, mechanisms to protect the business should be considered.
+There are no hard and fast rules here.
+An employer can let an employee ‘dip’ into arrears and pay them for leave they haven’t yet accrued.
+In these instances, while it may be tempting to let an employee dip into arrears to keep them onside, mechanisms to protect the business should be considered.
 What will you do in the event the employee leaves your employment and you have no agreement with the employee as to when or even if, the value of the leave taken in advance has to be repaid?
 Alternatively, there is no obligation to let an employee access leave without pay if they have requested to access more leave than they have accrued.

 Annual leave must be paid at an employee’s base rate of pay at the time the leave is accessed.
 Large leave accruals are not only costly for employer’s but represent a missed opportunity as regular leave use is a great way to gauge staff performance.
 Whilst limited circumstances do exist where employees can be directed onto leave, creating a culture where employee’s access leave can assist with staff retention.

-Annual leave is paid at an employee’s base rate of pay- however, depending on an employee’s contract or if a Modern Award or Enterprise Agreement applies to their employment, they may be also entitled to receive an annual leave loading that will be added to the employee’s rate of pay when they access the leave.
+Annual leave is paid at an employee’s base rate of pay.
+However, depending on an employee’s contract or applicable Modern Award or Enterprise Agreement, they may be entitled to receive an annual leave loading, which will be added to the employee’s rate of pay when they access leave.

 If an employee accesses annual leave during a pay period, the amount of leave accessed and any applicable loading, must be shown on an employee’s payslip.